-The Transnational Information and Consultation of Employees Regulations 1999 (and the 2010 amending Regulations) apply with regard to European works councils, and the Information and Consultation of Employees Regulations 2004 apply to domestic works councils.
+The Transnational Information and Consultation of Employees Regulations 1999 (and the 2010 amending Regulations) apply concerning European works councils, and the Information and Consultation of Employees Regulations 2004 apply to domestic works councils.

-Works councils are not mandatory and require an 'employee request' or employer initiative for establishment.
-These Regulations set out thresholds for size and geographical spread of the relevant workforce for the provisions to apply.
+Works councils are not mandatory and require an employee request or employer initiative for establishment.
+These Regulations set out thresholds for the size and geographical spread of the relevant workforce for the provisions to apply.

-After the Brexit transition period has lapsed, the statutory framework that governs European works councils will no longer apply in the United Kingdom.
-The government has advised that it intends to protect existing European works councils rights but intends to amend the Regulations so that no new requests to set up a European works council or information and consultation procedure can be made.
+After the Brexit transition period lapsed on 31 December 2020, the statutory framework that governs European works councils will no longer apply in the United Kingdom.
+The government has advised that it intends to protect existing European works councils' rights but intends to amend the Regulations so that no new requests to set up a European works council or information and consultation procedure can be made